laurent22/massren/README.md

 - Undo - any rename operation can be undone.

+- Move files to sub-directories.
+By adding a directory before a filename, the file is going to be moved to this directory.

 - Dry run mode - test the results of a rename operation without actually renaming any file.

 - Cross-platform - Windows, OSX and Linux are supported.